4.1 – Nomenclature

-The prerequisite, if any, for the first half of the course shall be that indicated in the Courses and Programs section of this Calendar.
-The prerequisite for the second half of the course shall be the first half of said course.
-Students must therefore register in the first half prior to registering in the second half of the course.
+The prerequisite, if any, for the first half of the course shall be that indicated in the Courses of Instruction section of this Calendar.
+When students enrol in the first half of the course using the online student centre (SOLUS), they will be automatically enrolled in the second half of the course.
 Note that some such courses may be offered in more than one lecture, tutorial and/or laboratory section.
-At the discretion of the Department administering the course, students may be required to register in the same said section in both terms, or may be freely able to choose different sections in each term, subject to timetable and enrolment limits.
+Students will be enrolled in the same section of each component of the course in both terms.

 4.2.2 – Registration

 Students must register separately in both halves of the course to be deemed to have registered in the course.
 Students who have failed to register in both halves of the course shall, following the deadline to add classes, have the section in which they have registered removed from their academic record by the Office of the University Registrar and shall be required to appeal to the Associate Dean (Studies) for late registration (see Appeal of Academic Decisions, Section 3).